Alec De Grand

 Atsuya Toda is an assistant manager for Global Life Science Marketing at Evident.
 He has more than fifteen years’ experience in life science microscopy sales, sales planning, and marketing in Japan.
 In 2021, he moved to the Global Life Science Marketing team where he is the marketing representative for the APEXVIEW APX100 all-in-one microscope.
 He holds a Bachelor of Economics degree from Doshisha University, Japan.

 Laura Lleras Forero is the product marketing manager for cell culture products at Evident.
 She completed her PhD at King’s College London and undertook postdocs in Utrecht, Berlin, and Münster.
-She has been with Evident since 2021, supporting cell culture microscopy products, cameras, and the APX100 all-in-one microscope for Europe, Africa, and the Middle East.
+She has been with Evident since 2021, supporting cell culture microscopy solutions, the SLIDEVIEW™ VS200 research slide scanner, and the APEXVIEW™ APX100 all-in-one microscope for Europe, the Middle East, and Africa (EMEA).

 Ines Hartmann